 The MPH is a broad degree that appeals to students and professionals in a wide array of fields.
 As a practice-oriented (rather than research-oriented) degree, the MPH offers graduates a deeper understanding of public health issues, and the opportunity to earn more, be more marketable, and be eligible for more positions.
 The MPH may also be a valuable add-on degree for individuals with a PhD or MD.

 The culminating experience is an opportunity to demonstrate the knowledge and competencies gained from the MPH coursework.
 The capstone experience involves a practicum, a professional paper, and a professional portfolio.

 Can I complete the program on-campus rather than on-line?

 The PhD program is an on-campus only program.
-The CPH and MPH programs can be completed completely online.
-Currently all CPH and MPH core courses will be offered on-line.
-However, you may choose to take all of your electives on campus and work closely with a campus-based advisor in the public health program.
+The Certificate and MPH programs can be completed completely online.
+Currently all Certificate and MPH core courses will be offered on-line.
+However, you may choose to take all of your electives on campus and work closely with a campus-based adviser in the public health program.

-Should I apply for the MPH or the CPH?
+Should I apply for the MPH or one of the Certificate programs?

-The advantage of the 12-credit CPH is that it can be completed in less time than the MPH degree.
-The Certificate of Public Health demonstrates an interest in public health, and may be a good way to get started on the MPH degree (although admission into the Certificate of Public Health program does not guarantee admission into the MPH program).
+The advantage of any of the 12-credit Certificate programs is that it can be completed in less time than the MPH degree.
+The Certificate programs demonstrates an interest in public health, and may be a good way to get started on the MPH degree (although admission into the Certificate programs does not guarantee admission into the MPH program).
 The 42-credit MPH degree is a widely-recognized degree that is accredited by the Council on Education for Public Health.
 The decision about which program to apply for will depend on the depth of knowledge you would like to gain.